euc-dev/ws1-sdk-intelligence/docs/Apple/ws1config.md

 This object is used to specify various configuration options for Workspace ONE Intelligence SDK.

-Once this object is setup, you can pass it to WS1Intelligence.initialize.
-After Workspace ONE Intelligence SDK is initialized, changes to this object will have no affect.
+Once this object is setup, you can pass it to `+[WS1Intelligence enableWithConfig:]` or `WS1Intelligence.enable(with:)`.
+After Workspace ONE Intelligence SDK is enabled, changes to this object will have no effect.

 ## Creating a Config